-Bernard Herrmann had written a cue for the climax where Mrs. Bates is revealed to be a skeleton and Norman the true killer.
-However, on the advice of Alfred Hitchcock, Herrmann re-used the theme from the shower scene.
+Bernard Herrmann had written a cue for the climax where Mrs. Bates is revealed to be a skeleton, and Norman the true killer.
+However, on the advice of Sir Alfred Hitchcock, Herrmann re-used the theme from the shower scene.
 The alternate cue can be heard on the 1997 album conducted by Joel McNeely and performed by the Royal Scottish National Orchestra.

 According to Stephen Rebello, the Hays Office censors requested changes to the shower scene.
 Some believed they had caught a brief glimpse of one of Janet Leigh's breasts.
 (Rebello confirms that "there are definitely a couple of frames showing a bare breast and nipple.")
-Alfred Hitchcock waited several days and sent the film back unedited.
+Sir Alfred Hitchcock waited several days and sent the movie back unedited.
 This time, it passed the censors' inspection.
 For the "couple of frames" in question, Marion's head is turned from the camera, so it's not clear whether the breast belongs to Leigh.
-Leigh maintained: "It was me the whole time in that shower except for the time when he's wrapping the body in the shower curtain."
+Leigh maintained: "It was me the whole time in that shower, except for the time when he's wrapping the body in the shower curtain."
 But Robert Graysmith claims that Leigh's body double, Marli Renfro, was used for some of the shower scene shots as well.